tingbot/tingbot-python/docs/reference.rst

 .. py:function:: get_ip_address()

-    Returns the IP address of the tingbot or None if it is not connected
+    Returns the IP address of the tingbot or None if it is not connected.

 .. py:function:: get_wifi_cell()

-    Returns the SSID of the current wifi cell.
-Returns an empty string if no current wifi cell, and `None` if there is no wifi dongle
+    Returns a WifiCell object (or None if there is no wifi adapter).
+    A WifiCell object has the following attributes:
+        * ssid
+        * link_quality
+        * signal_level

 .. py:function:: mouse_attached()

     Returns True if a mouse is attached